-Across the range of steel products manufactured by BlueScope in Australia, including hot rolled coil and all other steel products, the average recycled content3 in the steel is 17.4%, which includes pre- and post-consumer recycled materials.
+Across the range of steel products manufactured by BlueScope in Australia, including welded beams and columns and all other steel products, the average recycled content in the steel is 17.4%, which includes pre- and post-consumer recycled materials.

 According to recycled content categories defined in ISO 14021:2016.
 Scrap and iron-bearing materials generated and reclaimed from BlueScope's steelmaking, coating and painting operations represent 6.8% of the product mass, which is not reported as recycled content.
 Scrap from rollforming and fabrication processes are included as pre-consumer recycled content.